danwdart/dartcomm/README.md

 * Be able to hook into picture sharing services like Deviantart/Photobucket
 * Be able to hook into audio services like Last.fm/libre.fm
 * Expose an API by itself
-* Generally be awesome.

-This is going to take some work but will be awesome in the end.